jsanchezv/JSpeccy/README.md

 * Translations to English, Spanish & Italian
 * Complete command line support, to integrate JSpeccy with front-ends.

+### How to Use
+You need to have installed Java 8.
+Run with:

+**java -jar JSpeccy.jar**

+A configuration file named JSpeccy.xml will be created on the user directory.

+On Unix/Linux platforms using X11, Java 8 have a bug redrawing the screen.
+Java 8 use the XRender extension by default and this causes some problems.
+To resolve it, you can test two possible solutions.
+First, you can add the option:

+**java -Dsun.java2d.opengl=True -jar JSpeccy.jar**

+that uses the OpenGL backend.
+This solution can be problematic when don't exist a good OpenGL driver or X11 is using Mesa.
+With these case you can use:

+**java -Dsun.java2d.xrender=false -jar JSpeccy.jar**

+If you are using Java 9 you need to add another startup option:

+**java --add-modules jdk.xml.bind -jar JSpeccy.jar**

+in Java 9 the Swing redrawing bug exist too, and you can need any of the previous solutions (sigh!).

 Web: [JSpeccy](http://jspeccy.speccy.org) (only in Spanish, I'm sorry)